TysonMN/tysonmn.github.io/README.md

 codedoc install
 ```

-to obtain all depenencies, and then execute
+to obtain all npm dependencies, and then execute
 ```
 codedoc serve
 ```